vivaan2006/vivaan2006/README.md

 * Hey!
 I'm Vivaan Rajesh

-* Junior at Hillcrest High School and DE student at University Of Utah
+* Computer Science Major at Georiga Tech

 * I am really passionate about computer science.
-My main language is Java
+My main programming language are Java and Python

-* I am very familiar with Python, HTML, CSS, and know a decent amount pyTorch and JS
+* I am very familiar with Java, Python, HTML, CSS and JS, and various libraries within those languages

-* Right now I am learning more about Flutter and Swift
+* Right now I am learning more about Swift, and working on projects with Static Python and Microsoft Lean

 * https://vivaan2006.github.io/Vivaan-Website/